Robustness Assessment of Assemblies in Frictional Contact: Applications

 A mobile robot transporting a set of objects, while aiming to minimize the transportation time, should also avoid accelerating too quickly to prevent any object from being destabilized.
-Hence, determining the acceleration for which the assembly is on the verge of moving relative to the support --- the maximal sustainable acceleration (MSA) --- is key to ensuring the safety and efficiency of the transport.
+Hence, determining the acceleration for which the assembly is on the verge of moving relative to the support---the maximal sustainable acceleration(MSA)---is key to ensuring the safety and efficiency of the transport.
+We propose a method that makes use of our robustness criterion to compute the MSA, and we compare our results to simulation-based and optimization-based methods with two simple examples.

 According to D'Alembert's principle \cite{goldstein_classical_2002}, an accelerating assembly can be treated as an equivalent static system, with a fictitious force applied at the center of mass in the direction opposite to the acceleration vector.
-The MSA of an assembly can be produced using \cref{algo:msa} by iterating over all connected sub-graphs (or super-objects) in the CIG and computing the MSA for all desired acceleration vectors.
-The super-object with the smallest MSA will be the first to move when the assembly is accelerated in the direction of the corresponding acceleration vector.
+The MSA of an assembly can be determined from its robustness with \cref{algo:msa}, by iterating over all feasible cuts of the CIG and computing the MSA along desired acceleration vectors for each cut.
+The cut with the smallest MSA will be the first to move when the assembly is accelerated in the direction of the corresponding acceleration vector.